-- 1. a.
-A description of the activities, features, and attributes that qualify the Wade House Historic Site for protection under Section 4(f). - b.
-The transportation use of the Section 4(f) property. - c.
-How the transportation use does not adversely affect the previously described activities, features, and attributes.
-In making this determination, consideration was given to impact avoidance, minimization, and mitigation or enhancement measures incorporated into the project. - 2.
-The Wisconsin Historical Society, as manager of the property, has been informed that FHWA may make a Section 4(f) de minimis impact finding and may use its written concurrence that the project does not adversely affect the previously described activities, features, and attributes that qualify the property for protection under Section 4(f) in making that finding.
-The Wisconsin Historical Society has provided that concurrence in a letter dated October 17, 2006. - 3.
-The Wisconsin Historical Society, acting as the SHPO, was consulted in establishing the Area of Potential Effect for the project. - 4.
-The Wisconsin Historical Society, acting as the SHPO, has signed a MOA for the project, which does not indicate any adverse effect to properties on the NRHP that are within the boundaries of the Wade House Historic Site (referenced in the MOA as Old Wade House State Park). - 5.
+- 1. A description of the activities, features, and attributes that qualify the Wade House Historic Site for protection under Section 4(f). - 2.
+The transportation use of the Section 4(f) property. - How the transportation use does not adversely affect the previously described activities, features, and attributes.
+In making this determination, consideration was given to impact avoidance, minimization, and mitigation or enhancement measures incorporated into the project. - 4.
+The WHS, as manager of the property, has been informed that FHWA may make a Section 4(f) de minimis impact finding and may use its written concurrence that the project does not adversely affect the previously described activities, features, and attributes that qualify the property for protection under Section 4(f) in making that finding.
+The WHS has provided that concurrence in a letter dated October 17, 2006. - 5.
+The WHS, acting as the SHPO, was consulted in establishing the Area of Potential Effect for the project. - 6.
+The WHS, acting as the SHPO, has signed a MOA for the project, which does not indicate any adverse effect to properties on the NRHP that are within the boundaries of the Wade House Historic Site. - 7.
 The public has been afforded an opportunity to review and comment on the effects of the project on the protected activities, features, and attributes of the Section 4(f) resource.